Michael-AUG/Michael-AUG.github.io/qrp.markdown

 When /Mobile in the car, I use a **Tait TM8110**, a VHF transceiver which gives 25W output across 9 channels on 2m.
 I have programmed its channels with my most frequently needed frequencies.
 With it I use a 5/8λ whip attached to a Mag-Mount.

-In time, I intend to take the Tait out of the car and replace it with either my Kenwood TM-D710 or Yaesu FT-2800M transceivers, using the Tait as a packet station in the home.
-This is a little way off, though!

 ![Kenwood TM-D710](images/kenwood.jpeg)
 *The Kenwood transceiver I plan to use while /M when I put the Tait into use as a Packet station*

+I use my Kenwood TM-D710 as a portable packet station, coupled with an old laptop running Linux.

 ![Baofeng UV-5R](images/baofeng.jpg)
 <br>*Stock image of a Baofeng UV-5R*